Joseph P. McDonald

 Joe McDonald is Professor of Teaching and Learning at the Steinhardt School of Culture, Education, and Human Development, New York University, where he teaches in the English Education program, chairs the cross-school teacher education faculty committee, and is a faculty affiliate of the Metropolitan Center for Research on Equity and the Transformation of Schools (Metro Center).
 He is the author or co-author of nine books about teaching and schooling.
 The latest is American School Reform: What Works, What Fails, and Why (University of Chicago Press, 2014).
 It examines twenty years of school reform in New York, Chicago, Philadelphia, and the Bay Area.
 Others include The Power of Protocols (Teachers College Press, third edition, 2013), Going Online with Protocols: New Tools for Teaching and Learning (Teachers College Press, 2012), and Going to Scale with New School Designs: Reinventing High School (Teachers College Press, 2009).
-His writing in general is both scholarly and practical - for example, a fall 2014 contribution with colleagues to the Peabody Journal of Education's special issue on school-university partnerships, and a forthcoming (October 2014) contribution with former student Daniel Hudder to a Kappan issue on classroom management.
+His writing in general is both scholarly and practical - for example, a fall 2014 contribution with colleagues to the Peabody Journal of Education's special issue on school-university partnerships, and a an October 2014 contribution with former student Daniel Hudder to a Kappan issue on classroom management.